joapolarbear/byteps/docs/timeline.md

 ## Usage For Workers

-Use the following environment variables to enable profiling the operations runing on workers, including computation, communication and I/O operations:
+Use the following environment variables to enable profiling the operations runing on workers, including computation, communication:

 ``` python
 "BYTEPS_TRACE_ON" = "1"